Skip to content

 # OR

-re.match('ab*', "Hello, world") # Module level call
+re.match('ab*', "Hello, world") # Module-level call

-# Module level call caches the compiled regex, such that it isn't compiled between each call
+# Module-level call caches the compiled regex, such that it isn't compiled between each call

-Backspace Plague
+Backslash Plague

 re.compile(r"\\se")